Elmahdi1962/motmir/README.md

     # GMAIL_TOKEN= Your gmail api token json object which will be created automatically on first login so this can be empty until you have the token

     FRONTEND_BASE_URL=localhost:3000/

+###### in `motmirfrontend/src/index.js`

+    baseUrl   = API's URL
+    imagesUrl = Your imagekit.io URL-endpoint to fetch images from as im using imagekit's service to store my products images and create a folder called product-images in the root

 ##### 6 - Run the service and Create Mysql database and user